Customs records Kerala Assembly Speaker's staff statement over dollar smuggling case | Politics

 Customs, probing the dollar smugglingcase, on Friday recorded the statement of Kerala AssemblySpeaker P Sreeramakrishnan's assistant private secretary whoappeared at the central agency office here in response tosummons, official sources said.

-The official, K Ayyappan, appeared before the probeofficials at Customs (Preventive) Commissionerate at 9.30 pmand left the office at 7 pm, they said.
+The official, K Ayyappan, appeared before the probeofficials at Customs (Preventive) Commissionerate at 9.30 amand left the office at 7 pm, they said.

 As the questioning of the assistant secretary had itsecho in the state assembly where Congress-led oppositionmembers demanded the resignation of the Speaker, the CPI(M)heading the ruling coalition attacked the central agencies,alleging they were working as a ''political weapon of the BJP''.